Ecology: Niche

-Definitions of the niche date back to 1917, but G. Evelyn Hutchinson made conceptual advances in 1957 by introducing a widely adopted definition: "the set of biotic and abiotic conditions in which a species is able to persist and maintain stable population sizes."
-The ecological niche is a central concept in the ecology of organisms and is sub-divided into the fundamental and the realized niche.
+Definitions of niche date back to 1917.
+In 1957, G. Evelyn Hutchinson introduced "the set of biotic and abiotic conditions in which a species is able to persist and maintain stable population sizes."
+The niche is a central concept in the ecology of organisms and is sub-divided into fundamental and realized niches.
 The fundamental niche is the set of environmental conditions under which a species is able to persist.
 The realized niche is the set of environmental plus ecological conditions under which a species persists.
 The Hutchinsonian niche is defined more technically as a "Euclidean hyperspace whose dimensions are defined as environmental variables and whose size is a function of the number of values that the environmental values may assume for which an organism has positive fitness."

-Biogeographical patterns and range distributions are explained or predicted through knowledge of a species' traits and niche requirements.
-Species have functional traits that are uniquely adapted to the ecological niche.
-A trait is a measurable property, phenotype, or characteristic of an organism that may influence its survival.
-Genes play an important role in the interplay of development and environmental expression of traits.
-Resident species evolve traits that are fitted to the selection pressures of their local environment.
-This tends to afford them a competitive advantage and discourages similarly adapted species from having an overlapping geographic range.
-The competitive exclusion principle states that two species cannot coexist indefinitely by living off the same limiting resource; one will always out-compete the other.
-When similarly adapted species overlap geographically, closer inspection reveals subtle ecological differences in their habitat or dietary requirements.
-Some models and empirical studies, however, suggest that disturbances can stabilize the co-evolution and shared niche occupancy of similar species inhabiting species-rich communities.
-The habitat plus the niche is called the ecotope, which is defined as the full range of environmental and biological variables affecting an entire species.